shirazkn/shirazkn.github.io/content/posts/lie-groups.md

 ## The Exponential Map

-If the Lie algebra is to correspond to the Lie group, the elements of the Lie algebra should be somehow *associated* to the elements of the Lie group.
+If the Lie algebra is to correspond to the Lie group, the elements of the Lie algebra should be somehow *associated* with the elements of the Lie group.
 How do we associate $\tilde X \in T_eG$ to a unique group element of $G$?
 First, we extend $\tilde X$ to the unique left-invariant vector field $X$ that satisfies $X(g) = (\mathcal L_{g*})\_e \tilde X$.
 Thereafter -- and this is going to sound unbelievably simple -- we place a 'boat' at the identity $e$ and let it flow along the surface of $G$ in the direction of $X$ for exactly *one* unit of time!

 Let's unpack what that means.
 The boat is going to trace out a path/curve on $G$, which we denote by $\gamma :[0, 1] \rightarrow G$, such that $\gamma (0)=e$.
 At time $t\in[0,1]$, the boat's position is given by $\gamma(t)\in G$.
 Its velocity at time $t$ is given by $\gamma ^\prime(t)=X(\gamma(t))$.
 Thus, we require that